Wuodan/routheon/README.md

 - `--host`: Host to bind the HTTP server to.
 Use `127.0.0.1` (default) for remote access by Traefik only
 - `--port`: Port to listen on (default: `9080`).
 Ensure this matches the URL in the `routheon-server.yml` file
 - `--skip-mapping`: YAML filenames to skip (regex patterns, default: `["routheon-server.yml"]`)
-    - `routheon-server.yml`: The file for the summary itself must be in that list
+    - `routheon-server.yml`: The mapping file for the routheon-server itself must be in that list
     - Add patterns for other mapping files you want to exclude from the aggregation
 - `--mapping-timeout`: Timeout in seconds for requests to each mapping (default: `2`)
 - `--stats-config-file`: Path to a YAML file that hides selected `/stats` sections or fields